This article contains the currently supported API for interacting with World Machine from your Lua scripts within the Code device.

 image wm.worldspace()

 Generate a image containing the the xy world-space coordinates for this build, in the red and green channels.
-The blue and alpha channels duplicate the red and green channels.
+The blue and alpha channels are unused and set to zero.

 The image values are unnormalized 32bit floats.
 They correspond exactly to the render extents defined in your project settings.